compolabs/price-oracle/README.md

 " >> .env
 ```

-Setup tokens list
+### Setup tokens list
-You can manage the token list in the file price-oracle/tokens.json.
-By default tokens.json is filled by swaylend tokens.
+You can manage the token list in the file `price-oracle/tokens.json`.
+By default `tokens.json` is filled by [swaylend](https://app.swaylend.com/) tokens.
-You should provide info about each token in this format.
+You should provide info about each token in this format:
-You can find coingeco_id on the coingecko.com website in token info as API id.
-You can check an example here: https://www.coingecko.com/en/coins/ethereum
 ```
  {
    "asset_id": "0x0000000000000000000000000000000000000000000000000000000000000000",